TaloDev/docs/docs/selfhosting/overview.md

 The repository comes with two Docker Compose examples:

-1. `basic` - this example exposes the backend and frontend as simple HTTP servers for quickly getting up and running (accessible via http://localhost or http://{your server's IP address}).
+1. `basic` - this example exposes the backend and frontend as simple HTTP servers for quickly getting up and running (accessible via http://localhost or http://[your server's IP address]).

 2. `ssl` - this example enables HTTPS and allows you to automatically configure domain names for your backend and frontend (e.g. https://dashboard.trytalo.com and https://api.trytalo.com) using reverse proxies.
 We've used [docker-nginx-certbot](https://github.com/JonasAlfredsson/docker-nginx-certbot) for automating and enabling SSL so make sure to have a look at the image's documentation.
 You will need to add an A record pointing to your server for each domain configured.